fightMMC0lub/fightMMC0lub/README.md

 </p>

 <p align="center">
-  <b>📩 Feel free to reach out for networking, collaborations, or just a chat!</b>
+  <b>📩 Feel free to reach out for networking, collaborations, or a quick chat!</b>
 </p>

-Thanks for stopping by! 🚀
+Thanks for visiting! 🚀